LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Experiments

+We hypothesize that when training data is adequate, the benefits of the auxiliary dataset diminish, and these data may even distract the model from effectively performing the behavior cloning tasks.
+It is advisable to carefully regulate the amount of auxiliary data when there is an abundance of expert episodes to avoid overwhelming the primary learning objectives.
+By default, we randomly sample from each auxiliary dataset so that the size of each auxiliary dataset is identical to \modelIBC or \modelDIBC.

-\paragraph{Comparison to VIMA.} We would first clarify the difference between our method and VIMA~\cite{jiang2023vima} in terms of the inputs.
-VIMA takes both front and top view images from the environment while ours only take the front view.
-We test the most capable model released by VIMA, which is trained on 660k expert trajectories, and the results are listed in \tref{tab:vima}.
-Compared to VIMA~\cite{jiang2023vima}, our best model not only achieves better performance but also requires less input and is trained on only 12\% of the data used in VIMA.
+\textbf{Comparison to VIMA.} VIMA takes both front and top view images from the environment while ours only takes the front view.
+We test the most capable model released by VIMA, which is trained on 660k expert trajectories, and the results are shown in \tref{tab:vima_short}.
+Compared to VIMA, our best model not only achieves better performance but also requires less input and is trained on only 12\% of the expert trajectories used in VIMA.
+The full comparison is in \tref{tab:vima}.

+\textbf{Effectiveness of auxiliary datasets.} \tref{tab:aux-conf} shows the different combinations of the auxiliary datasets we studied.
+For each setting, we randomly sample the same amount of examples from each auxiliary dataset and combine them with the converted behavior cloning dataset.
+The `*' after a `\cmark' means the reference images that appeared only in the task description are not used to generate this dataset, which makes the dataset less diverse.
+We train the model on both \modelIBC and \modelDIBC with different auxiliary dataset settings.
+On \dtsmall, we control the total number of samples from the auxiliary dataset relative to the samples from the converted BC datasets and train all models for 2 epochs.
+Results in \fref{fig:aux-desc-inst-bc} show that in general, on \dtsmall, the model performs better with more auxiliary data. \tref{tab:rt2-aux} shows that on \dtbase, auxiliary datasets can significantly benefit \modelRT models as well.